-I nailed yoga squats such as Malasana and Extended Leg Squat pretty instantly during my first yoga lessons.
-But when I went to the bathroom after one of the classes, horror-struck, I found the seams of my yoga pants got ripped in the crotch area.
-Luckily, no one’s physiological well-being was harmed as my yoga mates didn’t seem to notice this awkward situation (or at least they pretended they didn’t).
+I nailed yoga squats such as Malasana and Skandasana pretty instantly during my first yoga lessons.
+But once I went to the bathroom after one of the classes, and… Oh my.

-Yoga pants are usually made of bamboo, cotton, synthetics, and cotton-synthetic blends.
+Yoga pants for women and men are generally made of cotton, organic cotton, bamboo, synthetics, and cotton-synthetic blends.

-Bamboo is a natural and organic material that is processed into a light and breathable fabric.
-It is an excellent choice for workout gear due to its performance properties of wicking away moisture and preventing the build-up of bad odor.
+Bamboo is a natural and organic material that is processed into a light and breathable fabric called rayon or viscose.

-Due to its temperature regulating properties, bamboo clothes will keep you cool and dry when you're hot and warm when you're cold.
+Due to its temperature regulating properties, bamboo yoga pants will keep you cool and dry when you're hot and warm when you're cold.

-Bamboo fabric is very soft and gentle even for the sensitive skin, thus comfortable for restorative yoga practice as well as intense workouts.
-Besides, it is durable, resistant to pilling and is made-to-last.
+Bamboo fabric is soft and gentle even for the sensitive skin, thus comfortable for restorative yoga practice as well as intense workouts.
+Besides, it is durable and made-to-last.